 (1) Books, papers, records, or information regarding any financial or other information relating to a paternity or support proceeding.

 (2) Certain records held by public utilities, cable or other television companies, cellular telephone companies, and internet service providers with respect to individuals who owe or are owed support, or against or with respect to whom a support obligation is sought, consisting of the names and addresses of such individuals and the names and addresses of the employers of such individuals, as appearing in customer records, and including the cellular telephone numbers of such individuals appearing in the customer records of cellular telephone companies.
-If the records are maintained in automated databases, the unit shall be provided with automated access.
+If the records are maintained in automated databases, child support services shall be provided with automated access.

 (3) Good cause shall be limited to mistake in the identity of the person, or prohibition under federal law to release such information.